Risk factors of Parkinson's Disease

 8. I became a healthy nut; fascinated by the Blue Zones of the world I became passionate about growing and cooking my own food.

 Am I cured?
-No, of course not, but my tremor and gut issues are well under control.
+No, of course not but my tremor, cramps in the lower legs and gut issues are well under control.
+Approaching my 77th birthday I take no medication whatsoever.

 eggs parkinsons diseaseEggs Parkinson's Disease is my daily breakfast.
 The broad beans look like small grey ticks.

-Risk factors of Parkinson's Disease cover the many toxins we are exposed to from our food and the environment.
+This essay on the risk factors of Parkinson's Disease covers the many toxins we are exposed to from our food and the environment; and the lifestyle that can successfully manage the condition without drugs.

 The journey continues